Small-area Population Forecast in a Segregated City using Density-Functional Fluctuation Theory: 2-Component Density-Functional Fluctuation Theory

-Extending this theory to multiple agents requires that we use a multivariate Poisson distribution to describe the block dependent vexations for all types of agent.
+To extend this theory to multiple agents, we use a multivariate distribution to describe the block dependent vexations for all types of agent.
 Additionally, the frustration capturing the interactions between all the agents becomes a joint function of the density of each type of agent.
-For the case of two types of agents (Red and Blue) discussed in the present work, the steady-state joint probability distribution in each block $b$ is given by:
+For the case of two types of agents (Red and Blue) discussed in the present work, DFFT conjectures that the steady-state joint probability distribution in each block $b$ is given by:

-where $z_b^{-1}$ is, again, a normalization constant; $v_{R,b}$ and $v_{B,b}$ are the block-dependent vexations for the Red and Blue agents; and $f(N_R,N_B)$ is the block-independent frustration and is a function of the local densities of Red and Blue agents.
+where $z_b^{-1}$ is, again, a normalization constant; $v_{R,b}$ and $v_{B,b}$ are the block-dependent vexations for the Red and Blue agents; $s$ is the total number of sites within a block; and $f(N_R,N_B)$ is the block-independent frustration and is a function of the local densities of Red and Blue agents.
 As before, agents avoid blocks with high vexation.
 The frustration now captures the social interaction between two types of agents.
 Therefore, instead of a single curve that depends on the number of agents, the frustration becomes a surface that depends on the density of blue and the density of red agents.
-The concavities of curves on this surface indicates the social preferences for having greater or fewer agents of a particular type.
-Thus, this frustration function is a functional measure of segregation and can capture a variety of segregation behaviors (SI Section S6).
-Finally, the term $1/(s-N_R-N_B)!$ is introduced to better account for the fact that each block in our system can fit a maximum density of $s=144$ agents (See SI Section S1 for a detailed derivation of equation \eqref{eq:DFFT_form}).
+The concavities of curves on this surface indicates the social preferences for having greater or fewer agents of a particular type (See SI Section S4 for detailed interpretations of frustration and vexation).
+Thus, this frustration function is a functional measure of segregation and can capture a variety of segregation behaviors (SI Section S5).
+Finally, the term $1/(s-N_R-N_B)!$ is introduced to better account for the fact that each block in our system can fit a maximum density of $s=144$ agents (See SI Sections S1.1, S1.2 and S1.5 for a detailed derivation of Eq.~\eqref{eq:DFFT_form}).